 AKC Breed Category

 Intelligent, goofy, and affable—Bluetick Hounds are a high-energy breed that grows attached to its family and is accepting of new people.
-They’re friendly and lovable, but without enough exercise can become difficult to manage.
-Give them a job to do, and they’ll be calm and laid back companions.
+They’re friendly and lovable, but without enough exercise can become difficult to manage and destructive of furniture and their dog bed.
+Give them a job to do, and they’ll be calm and laid-back companions.
 They’re hounds, so they may be stubborn or selective when it comes to obedience, but with consistent training and a sense of humor the Bluetick is a good-natured breed.

 Are Bluetick Coonhounds Good with Kids?
 Blueticks are gentle and friendly with kids, but they can be rowdy so they may be a better match for bigger kids who aren't as likely to be knocked over.